DonutsNL/ticketfilter/README.md

 ## Do you like to plugin and want more

-Buying me cafee is very motivational ☕ https://www.buymeacoffee.com/DonutsNL or
-Assign me some 💫 stars here and on the plugin page for my stargazer achievements 💪
+Buying me caffee is very motivational ☕ https://www.buymeacoffee.com/DonutsNL or assign me some 💫 stars here and on the plugin page for my stargazer achievements 💪

 * Use the issues to suggest new features or help me prioritize